rlebowitz/Finaltouch.DragDrop/README.md

 2. Edge on Windows 11
 3. Firefox on Android

-Oddly enough, it doesn't work on Chrome on Android.
-My phone has the lastest version (109) which, according to Can I Use supports the JavaScript features
-I use to add drag and drop functionality, but it does not seem to work with this browser.
-I'll add additional test results as I receive them.
+The library doesn't work on:
+1. Chrome on Android (v.109)
+2. Opera on Android (v.72)
+3. Samsung Internet (v.19)

+Can I Use says that all these latter browsers support both the requestAnimationFrame and pointer events, though it appears that the support is very recent (Oct-Dec 2022)  I'm wondering if there are still bugs in the Chromium mobile engine that are affecting this.